Alma Thomas

 Alma Woodsey Thomas (1891 – 1978)

-A distinguished figure in American art, Alma Thomas created vibrant abstract paintings.
-Her unique style and dedication to color and form brought her recognition as an artist and a pioneering African American woman.
-In this biography, we explore the life, work, and legacy of Alma Thomas paintings and artwork.
+Artist Alma Thomas stands out as a prominent figure in American art, known for her lively abstract paintings.
+Her distinctive approach to color and form earned her acclaim as both an artist and a trailblazing African American woman.
+This biography delves into the life, creations, and lasting impact of Alma Thomas and her remarkable artwork.

 Early Life and Education